9 Blogging Best Practices for Nonprofit Organizations

 Inclusive and accessible content makes your blog readable and relatable to all visitors, no matter who they are.
 Build an inclusive online community by adding these elements to your blog posts:

-• Images with diverse individuals that reflect the demographics represented by your nonprofit’s supporters and beneficiaries.
+• Images with diverse individuals that reflect the demographics your nonprofit’s supporters and beneficiaries represent.
 Add authenticity by using unposed images of real community members rather than stock photos.

 • Options to read your content in different languages depending on your audience’s needs.
 For example, you could make your content available in both Spanish and English if many members of your community speak both languages.